 The Handbook contains chapters on bicycling, canoeing, rowing, the new Venture Scouting and Varsity Scouting options for older Scouts, and the separate Varsity Scouting program (which began in 1984).

 The 10th Edition has a lengthy chapter on prevention of child abuse and molesting, as well as drug abuse.
 Along with later 9th Edition printings, it also contains a tear-out insert for parents discussing prevention of drug/alcohol abuse and child abuse/molesting.
 The 10th Edition has a good discussion on sexual responsibility, but no discussion at all about puberty.

 This edition slightly modifies the explanatory wording for the Scout Law.

 The artwork and photos in this Handbook are interesting also because the full Scout uniform ("field uniform") is rarely seen.
-Instead, the BSA tried to promote its new (and expensive) "activities uniform" option by showing it in almost every photo and drawing.
+Instead, the BSA tried to promote its new (and expensive) "activities uniform" option by showing it in almost every photo and drawing, including all the cover photos.
 This optional uniform didn't replace the standard uniform, it was in addition to it.
 It required not only a separate polo-style shirt, but also different shorts from the standard Scout shorts.
 Most troops continued to do what troops have done for decades—they designed their own troop T-shirt (or used one of the standard ones in the Scout catalog), which could be worn with the regular Scout shorts.